Balasore: Air

 The nearest airport is Biju Patnaik Airport in Bhubaneswar which is 200 km from Balasore.
 Netaji Subhas Chandra Bose International Airport in Kolkata is 254 km from Balasore.

 Rail

 Balasore railway station is an important station on the Howrah-Chennai main line of the South Eastern Railway.
 The distance to Kolkata is approximately 254 km, while the distance to Bhubaneswar is about 206 km.
 A branch line to Baripada starts from Rupsa, near Balasore.
 Balasore is connected to different parts of India through trains.
-There are frequent trains to Bhubaneswar, Cuttack, Rourkela, Brahmapur, Mumbai, Kolkata, New Delhi, Chennai, Guwahati, Bangalore, Puri, Pondicherry, Ernakulam.
+There are frequent trains to Bhubaneswar, Cuttack, Rourkela, Brahmapur, Kolkata, New Delhi, Chennai, Guwahati, Bangalore, Puri, Pondicherry, Ernakulam.